scala/scala/spec/09-top-level-definitions.md

 A _program_ is a top-level object that has a member method _main_ of type `(Array[String])Unit`.
 Programs can be executed from a command shell.
-The program's command arguments are are passed to the `main` method as a parameter of type `Array[String]`.
+The program's command arguments are passed to the `main` method as a parameter of type `Array[String]`.